Qi Gong and Movement Resources

 Books:

-The Way of Energy, by Master Lam
+The Way of Energy, by Master Lam (bookshop link)

 Opening the Energy Gates of Your Body, by Bruce Frantzis

-The Way of Qigong: The Art and Science of Chinese Energy Healing, by Kenneth Cohen
+The Way of Qigong: The Art and Science of Chinese Energy Healing, by Kenneth Cohen (bookshop link)

-Trauma and healing Resources for the Body
+Trauma healing Resources

 Learning to feel your body, to care for it well, and to move with awareness is both innate to the human organism, and a skill that can take time, patience, and dedication to cultivate.
 Martial arts, qigong, and other forms of movement like yoga and dance, can all be vehicles to help us reconnect with our bodies.

-Healing Trauma: Restoring the Wisdom of Your Body, by Peter Levine (with guided exercises)
+Healing Trauma: Restoring the Wisdom of Your Body, by Peter Levine (with guided exercises) (bookshop link)

-When the Body Says No, by Gabor Mate
+When the Body Says No, by Gabor Mate (bookshop link)

-Why Zebras Don’t Get Ulcers, by Robert Sapolsky
+Why Zebras Don’t Get Ulcers, by Robert Sapolsky (bookshop link)

-The Body Keeps the Score, by Bessel van der Kolk, M.D.
+The Body Keeps the Score, by Bessel van der Kolk, M.D. (bookshop link)

-The Body Bears the Burden, by Robert Scaer
+The Body Bears the Burden, by Robert Scaer (bookshop link)